paulasquin/computer-vision-cs/Assignment2/report.md

 Paul Asquin, CentraleSupélec MSc in AI March 2019

 ## Introduction
 This project aim was to develop a method to identify humans moving in front of a fixed camera without using Deep Learning methods.
-In order to make such think possible, we had to work extensively with "classical techniques"  opencv
+In order to make such think possible, we had to work extensively with "classical techniques" from OpenCV.

+We will consider our project having, as input, the list of images here we want to find humans, and as output, an array of shape (n
 ## Project structure

 ### Box class